 Parents who use disposable diapers should not be judged wrongly in any way.
 They have their valid reasons.
 The cloth diapers versus disposable diapers are just one of the many issues parents have to deal with.
 What matters most is that we are raising a healthy and happy child and is doing our best to be environment-friendly too in some other different ways.

-If you have any question, feel free to leave them below in the comment section.
+Feel free to leave your thoughts below in the comment section.